Skip to main content

 Prompt templates are the most powerful feature of the FileSpin MCP server.
 They are multi-step workflow recipes that guide the agent through complex operations.
 The agent discovers them automatically, and when invoked, receives a structured message that tells it exactly which tools to call and in what order.

-There are 36+ prompt templates across 11 categories:
+The prompt templates are organised across 11 categories:

 Industry-specific workflows